zupo/peps/pep-0xxx.rst

 of TLS.
 It can be thought of as a factory for ``TLSWrappedSocket`` and ``TLSWrappedBuffer`` objects.

+As much as possible implementers should aim to make these classes immutable: that is, they should prefer not to allow users to mutate their internal state directly, instead preferring to create new contexts from new TLSConfiguration objects.
+Obviously, the ABCs cannot enforce this constraint, and so they do not attempt to.

 The ``Context`` abstract base class has the following class definition::

     TLSBufferObject = Union[TLSWrappedSocket, TLSWrappedBuffer]